 - 1. All students report to the gym for morning opening on Monday and Friday.
 Students will stand for the Pledge of Allegiance and will be attentive for daily announcements.
 Staff members are responsible for standing near their class where students can be supervised during the morning opening. - 2.
-All students will report directly to their first (1st) period class on Tuesday, Wednesday, and Thursday morning.
-Announcements will be made on the intercom followed by the Pledge of Allegiance. - 3.
-Teachers are responsible for taking attendance following all attendance reporting procedures. - 4.
-Do not admit any student who is tardy or returning from an absence unless he/she has a pass from the office. - 5.
+All students will report directly to their first (1st) period class each day.
+Announcements will be made on the intercom followed by the Pledge of Allegiance. - 2.
+Teachers are responsible for taking attendance following all attendance reporting procedures. - 3.
+Do not admit any student who is tardy or returning from an absence unless he/she has a pass from the office. - 4.
 Begin the day's lesson.